 But this does not mean they’ll always be scared of you or your large hands reaching for them.
 By building a bond with your piggy and gaining their trust, which takes time, you can help them understand that you wish to cuddle and pet them, not have them for dinner.

 So, yes, most cavies do enjoy being handled and petted!
 From crawling into your lap to seeking out your hand to be picked up, piggies will let you know they’d like to be held.
-They may give small squeaks of happiness while in your lap or nudge your hand for the scratches, all of which make us go aww.
+They may give small squeaks of happiness while in your lap or nudge your hand for scratches.

 Why some guinea pigs might not like to be held